Weaving a Global Safety Net

 - Abuser might have contacts in U.S. looking for the survivor and children

-With each of the 300 Ambassadors reaching approximately 80 people through their presentations, it can be estimated that The Global Campaign to Empower Americans Experiencing Domestic Violence Abroad will directly reach, approximately, 24,000 people.
-24,000 people will then have the knowledge and the resources to help a client, friend, co-worker, relative, acquaintance, or themselves to access the specialized services offered free of charge by calling AODVC’s international toll-free crisis line so that American women and their children can live free of abuse either in the foreign country or back in the US.
+Please encourage anyone you know who is suffering abuse to access the specialized services offered free of charge by calling AODVC’s international 24-hour toll-free crisis line so that American survivors and their children can live free of abuse either in the foreign country or back in the US.